Liquid-Prep/LiquidPrep-App/README.md

    **NOTE:** You can also run the App by executing Angular CLI command `ng serve` too.

-## Configure and Deploy App in IBM Cloud Object Storage
+### Configure and Deploy the App in IBM Cloud Object Storage

 The Liquid Prep App can be built and deployed in production for accessing the endpoint URL in any browser (recommended Chrome) to spin up the App in the browser.